Zotung language: Pronouns

-In Zotung, there are separate pronouns for the nominative, accusative, dative and genitive cases that do not reflect the usual declension found in nouns.
+In Zotung, there are separate pronouns for the nominative, accusative, dative, and genitive cases that do not reflect the usual declension found in nouns.
 Examples in the nominative and dative are given below:

 Pronouns in the dative are marked for both the subject and direct object, also known as polypersonalism.
 The proclitics are used with different conjugations to achieve clarity.

 Conjugation

 All verbs in Zotung have two or more forms.
-The different forms are used for different moods and the amount that is completing the action.
+The different forms are used for different moods and the number of subjects completing the action.
 Most verbs are only inflected in the plural.
 Dual number is only realized when the verb is conjugated since there are not separate dual pronouns.
 Some verbs that are inflected in the singular change stress.
-However, they aren’t shown in the orthography.
+However, they aren't shown in the orthography.
 An example of a regular verb conjugation in the indicative mood is given below.

 Tense and aspect

 Tense in Zotung is similar to other Kuki-Chin languages.
 Verbs are inflected for in the past and future tenses.
 The present tense is usually either in the lemma (not infinitive) form or are used with auxiliary verbs and time descriptive words.
 The continuous present tense can also be shown by suffixing.
 Regular verbs are inflected like the following:

 Verbs in Zotung have around two to three infinitives and two gerunds that can be inflected for aspect and voice.
 The first infinitive is the one found in dictionary entries.
 It is formed using the stem II form of verbs plus the endings -o, -aw, or -á.
 This infinitive form is present in all dialects where the gerund form is used synonymously to the English -ing gerund.
 The second infinitive is also formed using the stem II form plus the ending -an.
 It can also function as a gerund and is used almost synonymously to the English to-infinitive.
 However, its use has been diminishing in northern dialects where it is being replaced with the future form of verbs.
 In dialects where both the future form and second infinitive are used, the future form is created using the stem I form plus the variable endings -no or -go.
 The third infinitive is formed using stem I forms of verbs with the ending -an.
 It is synonymous to the English bare infinitive.